aws/pg_tle/docs/04_hooks.md

 All hook functions need to be registered with `pg_tle`.
 Additionally, to enable some hooks you may need to set additional configuration parameters.
 The documentation on each `pg_tle` hook provides details on its specific setup and configuration.

-You can register a `pg_tle` hook function using the `pgtle.register_feature` function.
+Users with the `pgtle_admin` role can register a `pg_tle` hook function using the `pgtle.register_feature` function.
 For example, if you want to register a function called `my_password_check_rules` to be called when the password check hook `passcheck` is executed, you would run the following query:

 ```sql
 SELECT pgtle.register_feature('my_password_check_rules', 'passcheck');